lauurzota-source/calendar-profit/RAILWAY_POSTGRES_SETUP.md

 Railway will automatically:
 1. Detect the new `DATABASE_URL`
-2. Run `prisma migrate deploy` during build
+2. Run `prisma migrate deploy` at startup
 3. Create tables in PostgreSQL
 4. Your data will now persist! 🎉